Engine bearing replacement, is really not as hard as it sounds.

 12. Always, use a good supply of lube, on all bearing surfaces and seal lip, during engine bearing replacement.

 13. Place the crankshaft gently and squarely onto the main bearings.
 Install main caps, in proper position.

 14. All threads must be clean and lightly lubed, to obtain correct torque readings.
 Finally, tighten all bolts and cap screws, with a torque wrench to proper torque specifications.
 Do not attempt to guess, at torque tightening.

 15. In addition, use a feeler gauge of proper thickness.
 Then, check the clearance between crankshaft thrust bearing and the bearing flange surface.

 16. Before installing the piston and rod assembly.
 First, cover rod bolt threads with suitable protectors, to prevent nicking the crankshaft, during engine bearing replacement.
 A short piece of rubber hose is good for this purpose.

 17. Place matching number cap on connecting rod.
 Finally, torque rod bolts to proper spec.

 18. Priming the engine is most important.
 Consequently, this is to prevent dry start and premature damage to bearing surfaces.

 Above all, the most important factor is oil.
 So, as long as there’s a steady flow of clean oil, the bearings will generally keep moving along fine.
-But, if the oil’s dirty or if the oil supply is cut off, that’s when the problems start.
-Finally, at that point you need to decide if engine bearing replacement is your best choice.
+But, if the oil’s dirty or if the oil supply is cut off, that’s when bottom end problems start.
+Finally, at that point you need to decide if, engine bearing replacement is your best choice.